a-little-srdjan/grapher/README.md

 `grapher -deny="x|vendor" -pkgs=github.com/a-little-srdjan/grapher -output=grapher-no-x`

-Unsurprisingly, there is not a lot of excitement in these diagrams :) They are, however, useful to note the key graphing elements.
+Unsurprisingly, there is not a lot of excitement in these diagrams :) They are, however, useful to see the key elements of a package graph.
 Firstly, note how smaller in functionality grapher packages are compared to the _tools_ packages (as one would expect).
 Secondly, the grapher package is very small compared to the rest of the grapher code.
 Thirdly, the grapher packages form a strong cluster.